-The World Health Organisation considered that what equity groups have in common is that they lack the power to access health / the resources needed to access health.
-There are people who think that health is a resource that is limited such that it is not the case that all people can be healthy.
-They think that health is something that needs to be fought over and there will be winners and losers and obtaining health for themselves means undermining the health of others.
-Pollution needs to go somewhere, so better in other people's communities than one's own.
-We don't know whether certain levels of chlorine or fluorine or lithium or boron or oestrogen exposure are good, bad, or indifferent.
+We saw in Chapter 3 that The World Health Organisation considered that what equity groups have in common is that they lack the power to access health / the resources needed to access health (WHO, n.d., paragraphs 1, 3).
+In Chapter 1 we considered how prevailing economic theories assumed that health was a a resource that was limited such that it is not the case that all people can be healthy.
+Since there is never enough health (or resources needed to attain it) to go around we end up with the notion that it is something to be fought over and there will be winners and losers and obtaining health for some people means that other people will miss out.
+We might understand this a case of pollution needing to go somewhere, and so better in other people's communities than one's own.
+Or we might understand this as since we don't know whether certain levels of chlorine or fluorine or lithium or boron or oestrogen exposure are good, bad, or indifferent, then we will need to study the effects of such things.
 If we are going to learn how better to pursue health then some communities will need to bear the costs of discovery.
-In the face of such attitudes we would be wise to be cautious about uploading vast amounts of data into software systems.